The Ashes: Cultural references

 The Ashes featured in the film The Final Test, released in 1953, based on a television play by Terence Rattigan.
 It stars Jack Warner as an England cricketer playing the last Test of his career, which is the last of an Ashes series; the film includes cameo appearances of English captain Len Hutton and other players who were part of England's 1953 triumph.

 Douglas Adams's 1982 science fiction comedy novel Life, the Universe and Everything – the third part of The Hitchhiker's Guide to the Galaxy series – features the urn containing the Ashes as a significant element of its plot.
 The urn is stolen by alien robots, as the burnt stump inside is part of a key needed to unlock the "Wikkit Gate" and release an imprisoned world called Krikkit.

 Bodyline, a fictionalised television miniseries based on the "Bodyline" Ashes series of 1932–33, was screened in Australia in 1984.
 The cast included Gary Sweet as Donald Bradman and Hugo Weaving as England captain Douglas Jardine.

 In the 1938 film The Lady Vanishes, Charters and Caldicott, played by Basil Radford and Naunton Wayne, are two cricket fans who are desperate to get home from Europe in order to see the last day's play in the Third Test at Manchester.
-It is not until they see a newsboy's poster near the end of the film that they discover that the match had been abandoned, due to floods.